-- Set the header to Rigid mode and wait for the knife to become fully rigid (up to 15 minutes). - 2.
+- Increase air pressure to 115 psi and wait until cutterbar is fully rigid (up to 15 minutes). - 2.
 Fully lower table.
-Fully lower reel. - Adjust finger pitch so the tips of the reel fingers are as close to the cutter bar as possible with the adjustment ring at middle position (5 for HB reels, or 3 for the CAM reel).
-See section 16.4 on page 65.
+Fully lower reel. - 3.
+Adjust finger pitch so the tips of the reel fingers are as close to the cutter bar as possible with the adjustment ring at middle position (3 for the CAM reel).
+See section 16.4 on page 66.

-Fig. 197 - Reel finger pitch adjustment
+Fig. 198 - Reel finger pitch adjustment

-Position reel fingers as close to cutterbar & feather plates as possible, using fore/aft cylinders.
-5. Using a wrench to rotate the 3/4" UNC adjustment bolts on the left and right reel arms, raise or lower reel.
-Adjust each shaft so the clearance between the reel fingers and cutterbar is a minimum of 1 1/2" (3.8 cm) along full length of reel.
+- 4. Position reel fingers as close to cutterbar & feather plates as possible, using fore/aft cylinders. - 5.
+Using a wrench to rotate the 3/4" UNC adjustment bolts on the left and right reel arms, raise or lower reel.
+Adjust each shaft so the clearance between the reel fingers and cutterbar is a minimum of 2" (5 cm) along full length of reel.

-Fig. 198 - Reel Height Adjustment Bolt
+Fig. 199 - Reel Height Adjustment Bolt